-First, IR Booths / IR Cabins are not sauna.
 A sauna is a room heated by stones upon which water is thrown to create steam and control the humidity.
-This steam, along with pure fresh air, and even convective heat evenly around your entire body result in the löyly (good sauna environment) that sauna is known for.
+This steam, along with pure fresh air, and even convective heat around your entire body result in the löyly (good sauna environment) that sauna is known for.

-Sauna and IR booths are however somewhat similar and, despite what some say, one is not necessarily better than the other.
-In both you are in an enclosed space and some part of your body is being heated.
+Sauna and IR booths are however somewhat similar on a surface level.
+In both you are in an enclosed space, your body is being heated and you should sweat.
 Both frequently have walls, ceilings and benches of wood.
-That’s about it for similarities.
+That though is about it for similarities.

 The experience between IR and sauna is quite different, how our bodies react is different and the health benefits are different.

-Heat – In a sauna you are heated by convection and conduction while in an IR cabin you are heated by radiation.
-Good sauna builders try to eliminate radiant heat as best they can.
+Heat – In a sauna your experience is primarily that of convection heat (and conduction via condensation from the steam) while in an IR cabin you are heated by radiant heat.
+Good sauna builders try to reduce radiant heat as best they can.

 Dry vs Humid – An IR cabin is purely a very dry heat.
-Sauna is naturally dry but throwing water on the stones creates a more humid environment, though not nearly as humid as a Turkish Bath or Steam Room.
+Sauna is naturally dry but throwing water on the stones temporarily creates a more humid environment (though not as humid as a Turkish Bath or Steam Room).